Donald-Chow/dinelemma-backend/README.md

 ProstgreSQL is used as the database hosting on HEROKU.

+A new dummy bot is added as one of the user where if he is part of a group, he will vote automatically when a vote session has started.

 ## Authors

 As now now, Dinelemma is a solo Developer project.